Bowflex Treadmill 22 Review

 The number 22 in the name Treadmill 22 is a reference to the size of the HD touchscreen.
 This large screen serves as the primary interface with the machine for navigating the various options on the JRNY app and viewing them while you work out.
 Well-placed speed and incline controls are user-friendly, intuitive, and easy to reach, even while running.

 Bowflex didn't skimp on the controls for the Treadmill 22, and there are several ways to adjust your speed and incline.
 These include buttons in three locations on the handrail, extended handlebars, and the console.
 The handrails have grey buttons integrated into their design, speed on the right, and incline on the left, which are large and easy to reach without breaking your stride.
 Additionally, there are speed and incline + and - buttons on the ends of the lower of the two handlebars that extend up towards the touchscreen.
 These are conveniently located next to the heart rate hand grips, so you have the ability to adjust your speed and incline, even while using the integrated heart rate sensors.
 Each press of the + and - buttons changes the speed by 0.1 mph while the incline adjusts by 1%.
 Beneath the touchscreen in the center of the large console, there are also quick jump speed and incline buttons.
-For incline, you have the option to quickly jump to -5, 0, 3, 6, 9, 12, 15, and 20% grades.
+For incline, you can quickly jump to -5, 0, 3, 6, 9, 12, 15, and 20% grades.
 For speed, 1, 2, 3, 4, 5, 7, 9, and 12 mph are the options.
 While the quick jump buttons are great, we feel Bowflex dropped the ball a little here by not including 6 and 8 mph on the speed side, as those are two very common speeds that people run.
 In between the quick jump buttons is a start button, as well as controls for the small adjustable fan.
 Below the fan, there is a large stop/pause button, as well as the magnetic safety key/lanyard.

 Features

 Perhaps the most noticeable feature of the Treadmill 22 is the 22-inch touchscreen.
 This large screen serves as the main interface with the machine, and it connects with the JRNY app for everything that entails.
 One thing that sets the JRNY app apart from the competition is the ability to stream entertainment and work with other third-party training apps, so you aren't exclusively limited to JRNY content.
-The screen has a small tilt range to optimize its angle for viewing, along with front-facing speakers, Bluetooth connectivity to pair with headphones or earbuds, and a USB port on the side that helps ensure that you keep your devices charged.
+The screen has a small tilt range to optimize its angle for viewing, along with front-facing speakers, Bluetooth connectivity to pair with headphones or earbuds, and a USB port on the side that helps ensure you keep your devices charged.

 Ease of Assembly